Dr Viktor Korolchuk

 No postdoctoral vacancies are currently available but we always welcome an interest from enthusiastic students and postdocs who are interested in applying for funding.
 Applicants should have a strong background in molecular cell biology or genetics and a record of successful research in the areas of molecular biology, cell biology, biochemistry, or genetics.

-To discuss available options forward your curriculum vitae, bibliography, and the names and addresses of referees to: Dr. Viktor Korolchuk, Ageing Research Laboratories, Institute for Ageing and Health, Newcastle University, Campus for Ageing and Vitality, Newcastle upon Tyne, NE4 5PL or by e-mail addressed to firstname.lastname@example.org.
+To discuss available options forward your curriculum vitae, bibliography, and the names and addresses of referees to: Dr. Viktor Korolchuk, Institute for Cell and Molecular Biosciences, Newcastle University, Campus for Ageing and Vitality, Newcastle upon Tyne, NE4 5PL or by e-mail addressed to firstname.lastname@example.org.

 Biology of Ageing, undergraduate course for biomedical students (Deputy Module Leader)